 Monteagle, loyal to the king, took the letter to James I’s chief minister Robert Cecil, 1st Earl of Salisbury.

-The plotters had been informed of the letter by a servant of Monteagle, but despite the risk that their plan had been discover decided to continue with the plan.
+The plotters had been informed of the letter by a servant of Monteagle, but despite the risk that their plan had been discovered decided to continue.